JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

 This sample implements each of the `RenderFilter` methods.

-* `init`: this method is called once when the portlet filter is initially deployed to Liferay and initialized within the portlet container.
+* `init`: This method is only called when the portlet filter is first deployed to Liferay and initialized within the portlet container.

    ```Java
    @Override